mycql/yapv/README.md

 ### What is it?

 YAPV is a library for building views for plasmid maps which is a common way to represent [vectors](https://en.wikipedia.org/wiki/Vector_%28molecular_biology%29).
-You can read more about there [here](https://bitesizebio.com/43119/the-beginners-guide-to-reading-plasmid-maps/) or [here](https://pediaa.com/how-to-read-a-plasmid-map/).
+You can read more about that [here](https://bitesizebio.com/43119/the-beginners-guide-to-reading-plasmid-maps/) or [here](https://pediaa.com/how-to-read-a-plasmid-map/).

 They usually look like this: